webfactory/WebfactoryPolyglotBundle/readme.md

 **That's it.**
 Your entities will now automatically be loaded in the language corresponding to the current request's locale.
-If there is no translation for the current locale, the primary locale is use as a fallback.
+If there is no translation for the current locale, the primary locale is used as a fallback.

 You can retrieve a specific translation like this: